Pfizer coronavirus vaccine could be cleared by mid-December following release of data showing it is more than 90 percent effective

 As if to underscore the difficult days ahead, the United States on Monday hit the latest grim milestone in the pandemic, surpassing 10 million confirmed cases of covid-19, the disease caused by the coronavirus, along with more than 238,000 deaths.

-The unchecked spread of the virus threaten to make the coming weeks and months particularly dangerous for the nation, which still has little semblance of a coherent federal strategy to stem the tide of infections.
+The unchecked spread of the virus threatens to make the coming weeks and months particularly dangerous for the nation, which still has little semblance of a coherent federal strategy to stem the tide of infections.
 And as yet another member of the Trump administration — Housing and Urban Development Secretary Ben Carson — tested positive for the virus, President-elect Joe Biden on Monday named his coronavirus task force, made up of scientists and physicians, vowing in a speech to “follow the science” when he takes office in January.
 But he warned that the nation still faces “a very dark winter.”

 Still, the vaccine news buoyed scientists who have spent months battling a seemingly implacable foe.